inmanta/inmanta-core/docs/language.rst

 follows.
 The name should start with a lowercase character.
 A refinement is closed with the ``end`` keyword.

-In the body of an refinement statements are defined.
-This can be all statements except for statements that define types and refinements such as entities, refinements and relations.
+In the body of an implementation, statements are defined.
+This can be all statements except for statements that define types and refinements such as entities, refinements and relations.  #TODO

-An implement statement connects refinements with entities.
-As such the entity is used as an interface to one or more refinements that encapsulate implementation details.
+An implement statement connects implementations with entities.
 An refine statement starts with the ``implements`` keyword followed by the name of the entity that it defines a refinement for.
 Next the keyword ``using`` follows after which refinements are listed, separated by commas.
 Such a statement defines refinements for instances of an entity